chenhuililucy/TopicModellingDissertation/README.md

 The dictionaries are not included in the repository because they are used for another project.

-The search algorthm and time series regressions are currently not included in the repository.
+The search algorithm and time series regressions are currently not included in the repository because they are used for another project